 An Independent Study course does not already exist in the catalog.
 It is a new course initiated by a student under the advisement and subject to the approval of a faculty member.
-Independent

-Study courses are offered only with the course instructor's approval.
-Independent Study forms are available from the Registrar (www.laverne.edu/registrar).
+Independent study courses are offered only with the course instructor's approval.
+Independent Study form link available here: https://laverne.edu/registrar/wp-content/uploads/sites/35/2010/10/Independent-Study-Form.pdf.